 Actually references to Bruce Lee all around in this movie, you can see the famous fist pose, touching a blood scene, shy dating with a girl, etc, decide for yourself is it good or bad.

 This is just another routine story with the nationalism-stoking Japanese villains and stereotypical characters so don’t expect characters development as everything spinning around fights.

-The movie is shot in an artful manner with extreme color desaturation, with a lot of slow motion shots.
+The movie is shot in an artful manner with extreme color desaturation, with a lot of slow-motion shots.

-The martial arts sequences by legendary bros Yuen Woo-Ping and Yuen Cheung-Yan are very solid, with good choreography complimented by strong impact and come really good with black-and-white stylistic look of the movie.
-Only one thing bothers me why director made Philip fights behind large stone pillars where you can’t see anything?
+The martial arts sequences by legendary bros Yuen Woo-Ping and Yuen Cheung-Yan are very solid, with good choreography complimented by strong impact and come really good with the black-and-white stylistic look of the movie.
+Only one thing bothers me why the director made Philip fights behind large stone pillars where you can’t see anything?

 The crispness of actions and the physicality actors display can’t be faked; you can either do it or you can’t.
 And it certainly helps to Yuen Woo Ping do action choreography, but what helps more is having people like Philip Ng and Andy On who can execute those scenes so impressively.